Truthwatcher64/StartUp/public/README.md

 - My idea of getting a big game has shrunk quite a bit, and it is a lot more basic now

 ## Service Deliverable
+I added service calls through Javascript

+- The homepage loads a random image each time it is loaded
+- Top scores are stored in the servers memory instead of local storage

 ## DB Deliverable